ProlificsPanther/PantherMigrationUtility/README.md

 # PantherMigrationUtility

-To use this utility please intall the latest version of JDK on your system suiting your system bitness.
+Migration Utility to convert your Panther screens into bootstrap based HTML Templates.To use this utility please intall the latest version of JDK with the correct bitness.

 # Setting up the environment